luciancooper/tty-strings/README.md

 ### `stringWidth(string)`

-Get the visual width of a string.
+Measure the visual width of a string.
 ANSI escape codes will be ignored.
+This function endeavors to be more accurate than an implementation of [`wcswidth`](https://man7.org/linux/man-pages/man3/wcswidth.3.html), as it takes into account the context of each code point within a grapheme cluster.

 * `string` - Input string to measure.